Gaza war protests in the United States: Government buildings

 On October 18, about 300 protesters were arrested at a Jewish-led pro-ceasefire demonstration inside the Cannon House Office Building.
 On October 31, antiwar protesters interrupted a US Senate hearing where Secretary of State Antony Blinken and Defense Secretary Lloyd Austin requested billions of military aid for Israel.
 On November 3, a pro-Palestine group reported that 52 activists had been arrested for engaging in sit-ins in US Senate offices.
 On December 11, 51 protesters calling for a ceasefire in the Senate building were arrested.
 On December 19, protesters entered the US Capitol Building to protest against the war.
 On January 17, 150 members from Mennonites Action were arrested at a pro-ceasefire sit-in in the US Capitol.
 On January 14, 2024, protesters organized by Code Pink threw baby dolls covered in fake blood at the White House as part of the "National March 4 Gaza".
 In March 2024, protesters blocked Pennsylvania Avenue in protest of Biden's 2024 State of the Union Address, with one demonstrator stating, "No more genocide with our tax dollars".
 On July 23, a day before Benjamin Netanyahu was scheduled to address a joint session of Congress, the US Capitol Police announced that they had arrested about 200 protesters wearing red shirts that said "JEWS SAY STOP ARMING ISRAEL" in the Cannon House Office Building.
-Jewish Voice for Peace, who organized the sit-in, claimed that at least 400 were arrested.
+Jewish Voice for Peace, who organized the sit-in, said that at least 400 were arrested.
+On March 4, 2026, former Marine Brian McGinnis interrupted a hearing in the Hart Senate Office Building with shouts of “America does not want to send its sons and daughters to war for Israel!”
+US senator Tim Sheehy (R-MT) attempted to assist Capitol Police in forcibly removing him, breaking his arm in the process.